JennaLovesData/jennalovesdata/README.md

 ## Hello there👋, *I'm Jenna* <br>
 Data Analyst 📊 | Marketing Nerd 💡| Non-Competitive-Gamer 🎲 <br>
 <br>
-I’m a passionate, problem-solving, personable, tea-sipping creative, who is obsessed with turning data into valuable insights.
+I’m a passionate, problem-solving, wildly-curious, tea-sipping creative with a love for transforming data into meaningful insights.
 <br>
-I have spent the last decade in the financial industry where I gained a vast variety of skills and knowledge.
-My latest role was as a Credit Analyst.
-I have a passion for people.
-I love helping people.
-It was through years of helping people navigate their finances through building spreadsheets, budgets, and relationships that I found my love of analytics.
-I have an endless curiosity and desire to learn new skills; which lead me to obtain my BBA in Digital Marketing in 2022.
-I love helping organizations solve their problems with my out of the box thinking.
-I wanted to gain the skills needed to enter the world of Data Analytics and I found my way Nashville Software School, the rest is history.
+Over the past decade, I’ve gained a diverse set of skills in the financial industry, with my most recent role as a Credit Analyst.
+Along the way I found a deep connection to analytics and my curosity and investigative tendencies led me to pursue a BBA in Digital Marketing in 2022.
+My journey into Data Analytics brought me to Nashville Software School, where learned tangible and real world skills that will follow me long into my career.
+Today I'm excited to apply my out-of-the-box thinking to help my next team communicate key insights through the amazing world that is Data Analytics.
 <br>

 🔭 I'm currently working on *finalizing my capstone project before hittting the job boards* <br>